🕹️ Input API¶

 Context manager which grabs the device on enter and releases (ungrabs) it on exit.

-The device should be open for operation before the object is called on the with statement.
+The device should be open for operation before the object is called on

 This context manager is reusable but not reentrant and not thread safe.